wangchning/vocabulary/Vocabulary.md

 ### fortune
 **A fortune** can be a large amount of money, and **fortune** is a form of fate.
 So you want to have the good **fortune** to make **a fortune** during your career.

+### frantically
+- I got home to find Lara frantically searching for her keys.
+- She tore open the envelope and frantically read the letter.

 ### freshen
 There are many ways to freshen, depending on what needs to be made fresh.
 You can freshen the air in your house by opening all the windows, or freshen up your friend's drink by pouring more *lemonade* in her glass.
 A company may decide to freshen their brand's image after a scandal, and you might freshen your breath by swishing a little *mouthwash*.